multi-learn/summit/docs/source/tutorials/example4.rst

 2. ``image.csv``
 3. ``commentary.csv``.

-Let us suppose that all this data should be used to classify the examples in three classes : "Human", "Animal" or "Object"  and that on has a ``labels.csv`` file with one value for each example, 0 if the example is a human, 1 if it is an animal an 2 if it is an object.
+Let us suppose that all this data should be used to classify the examples in three classes : "Human", "Animal" or "Object"  and that on has a ``labels.csv`` file with one value for each sample, 0 if the sample is a human, 1 if it is an animal an 2 if it is an object.

 In order to run a benchmark on this dataset, one has to format it using HDF5.